 Graphic Organizer on Herding

 Your teacher will supply you with a paper copy of the graphic organizer.
 Using information provided above, fill in the four boxes with information regarding human, capital, and natural resources used by herding societies.
-When your teacher has seen your work, please place it in your Activity Journal.

 Until quite recently, the majority of people in many African countries were economically engaged in subsistence agriculture.
 Subsistence means to produce enough to meet consumption needs with little or no surplus.